rohitchris/ghostwriter-capstone/README.md

 - ✅ Updated all hooks to use backend APIs instead of mock data
 - ✅ Real-time polling for scheduled posts updates
 - ✅ Error handling and loading states
-- ✅ Maintained mock authentication for demo purposes
+- ✅ Real Firebase authentication with proper error handling

 ---